r3it/docs-customine.gusuku.io/content/actions/field/get_wareki_year.en.md

 ## How to use

+To set the converted era, the number of calendar years in the field, create that field in the application and select that field with "Set eraser" and "Set number of calendar years".

+If you wish to put the converted era and the number of calendar years in a field etc. as one character string like "Heisei 30 years" instead of registering it in separate fields, do as follows.

+1. Do not set "Set era name" and "Set number of calendar years" and leave it out.
+1. Set [Set value in field] (../ set_field_value) "and set its" value "using calculation function as follows.

+`` `
+= $ 1.era & $ 1.year & "Year"
+`` `

+- For part of $ 1, please specify the number of the action that set "convert the calendar year to Japanese calendar".
+For example, if the action number is 3, it is $ 3.
+- $ 1.era represents the era part such as "Heisei", and $ 1.year represents the year part.

 ### Parameters to set

 Specify the “Convert From Date”, “Set Gengo to” and “Set Japanese calendar years to”.